History of the Foundation

 In 2020, the educational programmes Young Ambassadors against Anti-Semitism and Postmigrant Europe were launched and the foundation became part of the competence network Living Together in the Migration Society.
 Thus, in addition to the European focus, an explicit focus on issues of migration societies has been included in the foundation’s work since 2019.

-In 2021, the Schwarzkopf Foundation will celebrate its 50th anniversary and five decades of commitment to a young Europe.
+In 2021, the Schwarzkopf Foundation celebrated its 50th anniversary and five decades of commitment to a young Europe.
 More information on the anniversary as well as greetings from partners, youth networks and friends of the foundation can be found here.

 Management of the foundation